Jay2645/Unreal-Polygonal-Map-Gen/README.md

 #Using in Unreal

+To use in Unreal, simply place an `AIslandMapGenerator` actor in your level and call `CreateMap` on it. `CreateMap` takes a delegate which will be called when the map is complete.
+After the map is complete, you can access map corners, centers, or edges by calling `GetCorner`, `GetCenter`, or `GetEdge`, all of which ask for an index of the element in question, which is bound between 0 and `GetCornerNum`, `GetCenterNum`, or `GetEdgeNum`.

+Keep in mind that the above functions all return ***copies*** of objects; once modified, you need to call `UpdateCorner`, `UpdateCenter`, or `UpdateEdge`.
+You can also access an array of ***all** MapData objects across the entire graph; that is to say, it is an array of every single MapData object within every MapCorner and MapCenter.
+Doing this can give you a representation of the entire map as a whole, which can then be converted into a heightmap for whatever you need.

 This system doesn't physically create anything inside the Unreal Engine itself, except for perhaps a debug diagram if the user chooses.
 It is up to the user to find or implement a system which can take the data from this graph and transform it into something tangible within the engine itself.

-One implementation could be to export the array of all FMapData nodes and then use those nodes to create a heightmap, either using the raw elevation data or have each point in the heightmap be weighted by the nearest FMapData points to it.
+One implementation could be to export the array of all FMapData nodes and then use those nodes to create a heightmap (as mentioned above), either using the raw elevation data or have each point in the heightmap be weighted by the nearest FMapData points to it.

 These ideas are just examples; it is up to the user to ultimately decide how to use the data.